Those We Love

 Those We Love is a 1932 American pre-Code film directed by Robert Florey.
 It was adapted by F. Hugh Herbert from the play by George Abbott and S.K.
 Lauren.
 The film was independently produced and distributed.

 Plot

-Kenneth MacKenna plays a young author who marries the woman (Mary Astor) who bought the first copy of his book.
-Their happy married life is later threatened by another woman (Lilyan Tashman).
+A young author marries the woman who bought the first copy of his book.
+Their happy married life is later threatened by another woman.